interledger/interledger.github.io/_content/setup-wallets.md

 ### Send money between Interledger accounts

-When you have test XRP in your account, you can send test XRP to another account.
+When you have funds in your account, you can then send funds to another account.

 1. Sign in to the testnet at [https://wallet.ilpv4.dev/](https://wallet.ilpv4.dev/).
 Look at the **Send** portion of the page on the right.
 2. Enter the number of test XRP, in integer form, that you want to send.